Writer Profile

 Furthermore, the Japanese majority must respect the culture of the immigrant minority.
 We should aim for a society where the immigrants Japan accepts can maintain their ethnic characteristics.
 Otherwise, even if we bring in immigrants, we cannot create a society where diverse human resources can thrive.

 Cultural education that teaches the essence of traditional Japanese culture and multi-ethnic coexistence education should be conducted as one.
-It is vital to create a "coexistence society" composed of citizens who possess both a "Japanese heart" and a "global citizen's heart," rather than a rootless community that has lost its cultural identity.
+It is vital to create a "symbiotic society" composed of citizens who possess both a "Japanese heart" and a "global citizen's heart," rather than a rootless community that has lost its cultural identity.

 A society where such broad-minded Japanese people form the majority is the ideal immigrant society I envision.
 I entrust the dream of creating a "human community society" to the children of Japan, who will grow into global citizens by learning alongside immigrants.

-Regarding the formulation of a "Basic Plan for Accepting Immigrants," an Immigration Basic Policy Council chaired by the Prime Minister should first be established within the Cabinet to deliberate on basic policies such as the annual number of immigrants to be accepted, the industrial sectors and local governments allowed to admit immigrants, and the determination of annual immigration quotas by nationality.
+Regarding the formulation of a "Basic Plan for Accepting Immigrants," an Immigration Basic Policy Council chaired by the Prime Minister should first be established within the Cabinet to deliberate on basic policies such as the annual number of immigrants to be accepted, the industrial sectors and local governments permitted to accept immigrants, and the determination of annual immigration quotas by nationality.
 Next, a Cabinet minister in charge of immigration policy should be appointed, and an "Immigration Policy Agency" should be established as the secretariat for the Basic Policy Council.
 The Immigration Policy Agency would assist in the planning and drafting of immigration acceptance plans.
 Relevant ministries and agencies would then implement immigration policies based on the plans approved by the Diet.
-Seeking Diet approval is intended to advance immigration policy fairly and openly based on the consensus of politicians and the public.
+Seeking Diet approval is intended to ensure that immigration policy proceeds fairly and openly based on the consensus of politicians and the public.

 The Time Has Come to Decide on Opening the Country to Immigration

-I view the modern world from the perspective of comparative civilization and recognize that the end of Western civilization, whose universality is fading, is approaching, and the world is about to enter an era of tectonic shifts.
+I view the modern world from the perspective of comparative civilization and recognize that the end of Western civilization, whose universality is fading, is approaching, and the world is entering an era of tectonic shifts.
 I have long argued that Japanese civilization, which possesses a spiritual culture and worldview distinct from the West, should bear a heavy responsibility in the creation of a new world civilization.

 Currently, ideas of racial discrimination, religious discrimination, and the exclusion of immigrants are spreading rapidly in Western society.
-We must not allow world history to regress to an era dominated by ethnocentrism (the idea that one's own race and religion are superior), as represented by Hitler's mass murder of Jews.
+We must not allow world history to regress to an era dominated by ethnocentrism (the idea that one's own race and religion are superior), as represented by Hitler's mass murder of Jewish people.
 This is by no means someone else's problem for Japan.

 Japan, which requires a large number of immigrants due to population decline, should promise the people of the world to warmly accept 10 million immigrants (including refugees) over 50 years.
 As immigrants and refugees are directly hit by humanitarian crises, if the Japanese government puts forward the "ideal of an immigrant society where humanity becomes one by overcoming differences in race and religion," the whole world will surely cheer the emergence of a "Humanitarian Immigration Superpower."